magento/magento2-functional-testing-framework/docs/guides/cicd.md

     -  Set options for single or parallel running.
 -  Delegate and run tests and gather test-run artifacts.
     -  Re-run options.
--  Generate the Allure reports from results.
+-  Generate the Allure reports from the results.

 ## Obtain a Magento instance